Japan reports 1st death from virus, 44 more cases on ship

 Some experts have questioned Japan’s strategy of isolating the passengers and crew in a potentially virus-affected environment on the ship while the disease is already slowly making its way into the country.

-“On the ship, infections are getting very dense. … It now provides a favorable environment for the virus to spread and I think it’s time for people to get off,” said Shigeru Omi, an infectious disease prevention expert and former regional director for the World Health Organization.
+“On the ship, infections are getting very dense,” said Shigeru Omi, an infectious disease prevention expert and former regional director for the World Health Organization.
 “It’s like we are seeing a very condensed version of what could happen in a local community.”

 Omi, who currently heads the Japan Community Health Care Organization, said those people who have tested positive for the virus are “only a fraction” of what could already be spreading outside of the ship.
 “We should assume that the virus has already been spreading in Japan,” he said.